jonathanlermitage/manon/README.md

 You can now use the `./do` Linux Bash script:
 ```
 do help         show this help message
-do t            test without code coverage (with embedded MongoDB)
+do t            test without code coverage
-do tc           test with code coverage (with embedded MongoDB)
+do tc           test with code coverage
 do sc           compute and upload Sonar analysis to SonarCloud
 do tsc          similar to "do tc" then "do sc"
 do sb           scan with SpotBugs then show GUI